alexious/YouPHPTube-Docs/docs/source/howto/update.rst

 Use your favorite file transfer to download a `master copy of YouPHPTube <https://github.com/DanielnetoDotCom/YouPHPTube/archive/master.zip>`__ and upload it to your site.

+Unzip it and replace all files in your YouPHPTube-root.
+Do not clear or replace the **videos**-folder.

 Always - Database-update!
 -------------------------